 Please read!
 If you are based in the UK, Ireland or USA and are under age 13 please ask a grown-up to help you post your review or to post on your behalf.
 If you’re based in another country you may need to be age 16 or over before you can post here – please ask a grown-up for advice.
-It will depend what the age for digital consent is in your country.
 There are full instructions on how to post below.

 Click here to review The Secret Lake on Amazon.co.uk

 *5 stars from The Writers’ Advice Centre for Children’s books*

 Scroll down to leave a review and read the author’s replies to reviews.

 This book was one of the BEST books I have ever read !!
 My mum bought it for me as a present and the tittle sounded very interesting which made me want to read it and because of that I finished it in two days.
 I told two of my friends to read it and that it was a amazing book !!!

 Molly (aged 8), Isle of Wight, June 2019